What will make sense for you depends on several factors.

 If your relationship is well-established, if you feel pretty confident about getting a supportive response, and if you feel ready to tell them, then it’s probably OK.
 Still, it’s a good idea to plan how and when you’re going to bring it up.

-Telling Someone (or Not) What Happened provides some useful information and suggestions to help you plan and maximize the chances that it will go well.
+Our Relationships section provides some useful information and suggestions to help you plan and maximize the chances that it will go well.

 This can cut both ways.
 If they have acknowledged what happened and made progress in understanding and dealing with the effects, they are more likely to be supportive.